TESSEorg/ttg/README.md

 ##### `TTValue`

-For optimal performance low-level runtime that manages the data motion across the memory hierarchy (host-to-host (i.e., between MPI ranks), host-to-device, and device-to-device) must be able to _track_ each datum as it orchestrates the computation.
-For example, when a TTG task `send`'s a datum to an output terminal connected to multiple consumers the runtime may avoid unnecessary copies, e.g. by recognizing that all consumers will only need read-only access to the data, hence reference to the same datum can be passed to all consumers.
-This requires being able to map pointer to a C++ object to the control block that describes that object to the runtime.
-Deriving C++ type `T` from `TTValue<T>` makes it possible to track objects `T` by embedding the control block into each object.
+For optimal performance, the low-level runtime that manages the data motion across the memory hierarchy (host-to-host (i.e., between MPI ranks), host-to-device, and device-to-device) and so it must be able to _track_ each datum as it orchestrates the computation.
+For example, when a TTG task `send`'s a datum to an output terminal connected to multiple consumers the runtime may avoid unnecessary copies, e.g., by recognizing that all consumers will only need read-only access to the data, hence reference to the same datum can be passed to all consumers.
+This requires the mapping of a pointer to a C++ object to the control block that describes that object to the runtime.
+Deriving C++ type `T` from `TTValue<T>` includes the control block in `T` and avoids creating a separate control block.
 This is particularly important for the data that has to travel to the device.

 ##### `Buffer`
 `Buffer<T>` is a view of a contiguous sequence of objects of type `T` in the host memory that can be automatically moved by the runtime to/from the device memory.
 Here `Fn::b` is a view of the 2-element sequence pointed to by `Fn::F`; once it's constructed the content of `Fn::F` will be moved to/from the device by the runtime.
-The subsequent actions of `Fn::b` cause the automatic transfers of data to (`device::select(f_n.b)`) and from (`ttg::device::wait(f_n.b)`) the device.
+The subsequent use of `Fn::b` cause the automatic transfers of data to (`device::select(f_n.b)`) and from (`ttg::device::wait(f_n.b)`) the device.
+A `Buffer<T>` can be either owning or non-owning.
+In the example above, the memory is owned by the `unique_ptr`.
+If no pointer is passed to the constructor of `Buffer<T>` the buffer becomes owning, i.e., it allocates the necessary host-side memory.

 ##### `device::Task`

-The key challenge of device programming models is that they are fundamentally _asynchronous_ to hide the large latency of interacting with the device.
-Kernel launches, unlike function calls on CPU, take 1000s of CPU cycles to occur, and the asynchrony helps amortize these costs by overlapping kernels launch and execution.
+The key challenge of device programming models is that they are fundamentally _asynchronous_ to hide the latency of interacting with the device.
+Kernel launches, unlike function calls on CPU, as well as memory transfers take 1000s of CPU cycles, and the asynchrony helps amortize these costs by overlapping kernels launch and execution.
 Task programming models are a seemingly good match for device programming, but the key challenge is how to make device-capable task code look most like standard host-only task code.
 TTG ability to use _C++ coroutines_ as task bodies allows it to deal with asynchronous calls inside the tasks (the use of coroutines is the primary reason why TTG requires C++20 support by the C++ compiler).
-Roughly speaking, coroutines are resumable functions; they can return to the caller via a `co_await` statement and resumed at that point once some condition (typically, completion of submitted actions) has been satisdied.
+Roughly speaking, coroutines are resumable functions; they can return to the caller via a `co_await` statement and be resumed at that point once some condition (typically, completion of submitted actions) has been satisfied.
 Device tasks `co_await` at every point where further progress requires completion of preceding device tasks:

-  - First `co_await` ensures that contents of `f_n.F[]` are available on the device.
-During the first invocation the data resides on the host, hence this allocates memory on the device and transfers the contents of `f_n.F[]` from host to device.
+  - The first `co_await ttg::device::select` asks the runtime to select a device (if multiple are available) and ensures that the contents of `f_n.F[]` are made available on that device.
+During the first invocation the data resides on the host, hence the runtime allocates memory on the device and transfers the contents of `f_n.F[]` from host to device.
 During subsequent invocations the contents of `f_n.F[]` are likely already available on the device (unless the runtime decides to compute $F_{n+1}$ on a different device than $F_n$), thus this `co_await` may become a no-op.
-  - Second `co_await` ensures that the kernel launched by `next_value` has completed and the contents of `f_n.F[]` changed by that kernel are available on the host.
-This always causes device-to-host transfer.
+  - The second `co_await ttg::device::wait` ensures that the kernel launched by `next_value` has completed and the contents of `f_n.F[]` changed by that kernel are available on the host.
+This always causes device-to-host transfer if one or more `Buffer<T>` are provided.
+If no buffer is provided then the call only waits for all previously submitted kernels to complete.
-  - Third set of `co_await`'s ensures that the corresponding `device::send`, which sends the data located in the device memory, has completed.
-Since `device::send` within a task will typically return a local variable exit from coroutine would destroy such variables prematurely, hence instead of a `co_return` the coroutine concludes by waiting for the `device::send` to complete before exiting.
+  - The last set of `co_await`'s ensures that the corresponding `ttg::device::send`, which sends the data located in the device memory, has completed.
+Since `device::send` within a task may return a local variable (e.g., for the key) exit from the coroutine would destroy such variables prematurely, hence instead of a `co_return` the coroutine concludes by waiting for the `device::send` to complete before exiting.

 ##### `ExecutionSpace`

-TTG and its underlying runtime needs to be told in which _execution space_ the task code will operate.
+TTG and its underlying runtime needs to be told in which _execution space_ the task code will operate in.
 The current choices are denoted by the `ExecutionSpace` enumeration:

 - `ExecutionSpace::Host`: host processor (default)
 - `ExecutionSpace::CUDA`: an NVIDIA CUDA device